mellyynda/printeria/README.md

-"# printeria"
+# Printeria is a study project made for KYH Yrkeshögskola.
-This is a studying project made for KYH Yrkeshögskola. https://mellyynda.github.io/printeria/
+https://mellyynda.github.io/printeria/